thorsenaa/jr-enrichment/README.md

 ```

 This should complete a fully working API.
 Don't worry about having anything pretty in the browser, we just wanna see the proper results via CURL, Postman or Chrome Dev Tools.
-Feel free to look at the Express Sequelize Checkpoint prep workshop for a high-level overview of these concepts, as well as the solution code for Twitter.JS and Wikistack
+Feel free to look at the Express Sequelize Checkpoint Prep Workshop)[https://learn.fullstackacademy.com/workshop/554a4f402cee9103007178dd/landing] for a high-level overview of these concepts, as well as the solution code for Twitter.JS and Wikistack

 ## Getting Started